isurunuwanthilaka/isurunuwanthilaka.github.io/_posts/2021-09-09-research-tools.md

 ---
 layout: post
-title: Tool setup for research
+title: Tool Setup for Research
 ---

-Yeah, I am bit excited about this `research thing` as this is the first time I am doing an academic research alone.
-The best part is my supervisor guiding me through to simplify the things which I am not supposed to spend hours struggling.
+Yeah, I am a bit excited about this `research thing` as this is the first time I am doing academic research alone.
+The best part is my supervisor guiding me through to simplify the things which I am not supposed to spend hours struggling with.

-So in this post I will be showing my tool setup for research stuffs and will be adding more things later to keep this stack updated.
+So in this post, I will be showing my tool setup for research and will be adding more things later to keep this stack updated.

 <figure>
   <img src="{{ site.url }}/assets/img/research.jpeg" alt="research" class="fig-img"/>
-  <figcaption>image <a href="">source</a></figcaption>
+  <figcaption>Image source: <a href="https://unsplash.com/s/photos/research">Unsplash</a></figcaption>
 </figure>

 ### Tools